FlorescuAndrei/26-Heaps/README.md

 In-place algorithm.
 Time complexity O(nlog<sub>2</sub>n).
 At each iteration of the loop O(n), we have to fix the heap O(log<sub>2</sub>n).

-Alongside with Binary Search Trees, Heap sort algorithm it an good alternativ way to sort an array.
+Together with Binary Search Trees, Heap sort algorithm it an good alternative way to sort an array.

 [BACK TO START PAGE](https://github.com/FlorescuAndrei/Start.git)